liamhardy742/cse15l-lab-reports/Week 1 Lab Report.md

 1. If you do not know your ieng6 account information, follow [these](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) instructions.
 After that, open Visual Studio Code and open a terminal window as shown below.
 ![Image](*insert Opening a Terminal png*)

-2. In order to remotely connect to a server, we will use 'ssh'
+2. In order to remotely connect to a server, we will use `ssh`.
+Type `ssh <insertUserName>@ieng6.ucsd.edu`, where `<insertUserName>` is replaced with your username for your ieng6 account.
-. type 'ssh <insertUserName>@ieng6.ucsd.edu'
-  , where '<insertUserName>'
-  is replaced with your username for your ieng6 account.

 ## How to test some commands while logged on remotely